Big Brother (Albanian TV series) season 4

 Big Brother Albania 4 was the fourth season of the Albanian series of the worldwide franchise of Big Brother.
 It launched on Saturday, 25 December 2010, with fifteen Housemates entering the House.
-The winner received a 10,000,000 Leks (€75,000) prize.
+The winner received a 10,000,000 lekë (€75,000) prize.
 Ermela Mezuraj, a 24-year-old social worker from Tirana won the fourth edition of Big Brother Albania, and in doing so she was the first female winner of the show.

 Big Brother 4 (Albania) aired on two cable channels 24 hours a day on the Digit-Alb cable network, as well as on two additional channels on DigitAlb Mobile.
 Daily reviews were shown Monday through Saturday on Top Channel.
 The eviction show aired on Saturdays at 21:00 CET, while a Sunday edition closed off the week.

 The main host is Arbana Osmani, while Eno Popi hosted the Sunday morning edition called "Big Brother Albania Fans' Club", featuring dialogues with eliminated contestants and fans of the show.
 Blendi Salaj, a young publicist, blogger and radio morning show host took over the role of the panelist.
 The panelist asked Housemates questions regarding their life in the Big Brother house, helping to provide the public with deeper insights.
 The Big Brother Forum didn't return this year.